yeqing97/KGDDP-biomarker/README.md

 ### Installation
 To reproduce the results of this project, please follow the steps below:
-Python == 3.6
+- Python == 3.6
+- conda create -n KGDDP python=3.6
-pip install -r requirements.txt
+- pip install -r requirements.txt
+- **Noted:**  To implement heterogeneous message passing, replace the hetero.py file located at ./anaconda3/envs/env_name/lib/python3.6/site-packages/dgl/nn/pytorch/hetero.py with the version provided.

 ### Usage
 python hyper_model.py

 ### Data
+The KGDDP-biomarker project utilizes mutli-modal data to build and evaluate the disease diagnosis prediction model.
 <details>
-<summary>The KGDDP-biomarker project utilizes mutli-modal data to build and evaluate the disease diagnosis prediction model.
-Click to expand for detailed description of each dataset used in the project</summary>
+<summary> Click to expand for detailed description of each dataset used in the project</summary>

 1. **Knowledge Graph Data** (`kg`):
    - **File**: `kg_del_selfloop.csv`